Alex4747-J/Nguyen_Anh_FIP/README.md

-# Nguyen_Anh_FIP
+# ANH (ALEX) PHUONG NGUYEN FINAL INTERGRATED PROJECT
-This is a repo for the the Final Integrated Project of IDP course.
+ This is a repo for the Final Intergrated Project of IDP Sem 1 2025.

+## Subject
+This is a repo containing the coding for the Final Intergrated Project.

+## Installation

+Download the code from GitHub with the provided link.

+## Usage

+To use, open index.html in the browser of your choice and do accordingly to the website.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

+## Credits

+Anh Phuong Nguyen (Alex)

+## License

+See the license file